mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Create your agent

-We are now going to create your first agent and connect it to your Google project.
+We are now going to create our first agent and connect it to our Google project.

 - Give the agent a name: _Voice-assistant-workshop-agent_
 - Language: _English - en_